jo3-l/blog/content/about.md

 hidemeta: true
 ---

 Hi!
-I'm Joseph Liu, a second-year undergraduate student at the University of Waterloo double majoring in computer science and pure mathematics.
+I'm Joseph Liu, a third year undergraduate student at the University of Waterloo double majoring in computer science and pure mathematics.

 I love to program in my free time, and have built and contributed to various projects over the